Site::Aria::Label::Stacked images background image

 In 2023, at least 132,966 women [1] were affected by gender-based intimate partner violence in Germany and the numbers are rising steadily [2].
 A dark field study from Lower Saxony in 2022 shows that only every 215th crime in the context of domestic violence is reported [3].
 Every third woman in Europe is affected by sexualized and physical violence by her (ex-)partner in the course of her life [4].
 Groups affected by multiple forms of surpression and discrimination are particularly vulnerable and exposed to an increased risk of violence [5,6].

-The federal and state governments must take decisive action to ensure the full implementation of the Istanbul Convention.
-The number of individuals affected by gender-based intimate partner violence continues to rise steadily.
-Between 2022 and 2023 alone, reported cases in the public sector increased by 6.4%, a trend that is both alarming and demands immediate political intervention.
-Women make up 79.2% of those affected by intimate partner violence [7,8].
+The number of people affected by gender-based violence in intimate partnerships continues to rise: between 2022 and 2023 alone, reported cases increased by 6.4 percent.
+This trend is alarming and calls for urgent political action.
+Women accounted for 79.2 percent of those affected by intimate partner violence [7,8].

-The Violence Assistance Act, outlined in the coalition agreement of the current government (as of January 2025), which guarantees every woman affected by gender-based and domestic violence, along with her children, a legal right to protection and counseling, must be introduced without delay.
-As the number of cases grows, so too does the need for comprehensive support.
+The requirements set out in the Violence Assistance Act—stipulating that every woman affected by domestic violence, together with her children, must have a legal right to protection and counselling—must be implemented without delay.
+As the number of cases continues to grow, so too does the need for adequate support services.

 Individuals experiencing gender-based intimate partner violence (GBIPV) require both protection and comprehensive support.
 Achieving this necessitates a well-resourced support system capable of assisting everyone in need, as well as a society where those affected are not stigmatized and their needs are treated with the utmost seriousness.
 Addressing a societal issue such as this requires collective action.
 We must collaborate across disciplines, seek common ground, and work together to dismantle the myths surrounding this form of violence.
 Ultimately, we must confront and address the root causes: Patriarchal structures embedded in our society.